MoeraOrg/moeraorg.github.io/development/protocols/node-name.md

 # Node Name

 Node name is registered at the [naming service][1].
-Currently Moera supports only *registered names* (you may [read about them][1] in the Overview section), but there are many other [name types][2] possible.
+Currently, Moera supports only *registered names* (you may [read about them][1] in the Overview section), but there are many other [name types][2] possible.
 Every name type has a unique syntax that distinguishes it from others.